-Winter weather is rough in New Hampshire and nearby regions, so you must prepare your residential or commercial property to prevent problems.
+Winter weather is usually rough in New England.
+It has never been more important to prepare your residential or commercial property to prevent problems.
 It is better to begin your property chores in the fall before the temperature gets too cold.
 Here is a list of property maintenance tasks to plan to do before winter arrives.

 After the leaves have fallen from the trees on or near your property, you should clean the rain gutters and the downspouts.
 You can use an extension ladder or a bucket truck to reach these items.
 For a smaller building, using a gardening shovel is an easy way to remove the debris from the rain gutters, but many property owners prefer using a power washer device to blast away the leaves, trash, and dirt with strong streams of pressurized water.

 Add Caulking around Your Home’s Windows and Doors

 To keep a building warmer, you should add liquid or adhesive roll caulking around the windows and doors.
 Begin by doing this outside a building, but you should also determine if you need to add these materials to the inside of a building to prevent cold drafts.

 Check the trees on your property to make sure that the trunks and branches are in good condition.
 You can often remove dangling or dead branches on your own, but if a tree is dead or dying, then you should consider calling a professional to have it removed.
 A decaying tree is a risk on your property because it can fall during a blizzard, leading to damage to a building or injuries to the building’s occupants.